randreitomas/randreitomas/README.md

 ## What I'm working on now

-**BriefBuilder AI** — An AI assistant that transforms meeting recordings and documents into concise, structured briefs.
+**BobtheBriefr** — An AI assistant that transforms meeting recordings and documents into concise, structured briefs.
 Currently competing in the [IBM AI Builders Challenge (July 2026)](https://ibm.com/ai) with a two-model LangFlow + IBM Granite + IBM Bob architecture as a technical differentiator.
 Prototype sprint in progress.

 ---